 Typically, buprenorphine (Suboxone) is administered at the start of treatment and quickly and significantly reduces opioid withdrawal symptoms and related cravings.
-With withdrawal and cravings contained, clients are free to focus on meeting the goals established in her or his alcohol and drug addiction treatment plan.
-For some clients, buprenorphine is used simply to alleviate the initial and worst symptoms of withdrawal and craving and is discontinued within a matter of days or weeks.
-Other clients will opt for a longer course of buprenorphine treatment and may be maintained on a stable dose of the medication for several months.
-A host of factors are involved in determining whether, and for how long, buprenorphine will be part of a client’s treatment plan.
+With withdrawal and cravings contained, patients are free to focus on meeting the goals established in her or his alcohol and drug addiction treatment plan.
+For some patients, buprenorphine is used simply to alleviate the initial and worst symptoms of withdrawal and craving and is discontinued within a matter of days or weeks.
+Other patients will opt for a longer course of buprenorphine treatment and may be maintained on a stable dose of the medication for several months.
+A host of factors are involved in determining whether, and for how long, buprenorphine will be part of a patient’s treatment plan.
 Factors include drug-use history and severity, prior treatment episodes and physical and mental health comorbidities.
-Above all, however, Footprints to Recovery strives to honor the client’s choice in this, and all, matters related to treatment.
+Above all, however, Footprints to Recovery strives to honor the patient’s choice in this, and all, matters related to treatment.

 The best outcome for the majority of individuals struggling with alcohol and drug addiction is abstinence or chemical “freedom.”
 However, how one gets there is a matter of personal choice involving a host of individual factors, including whether one wishes to utilize medication to assist their early alcohol and drug recovery efforts.
 Given the state of research on Medication Assisted Treatments effectiveness and Footprints to Recovery’s philosophy of providing a variety of tools for alcohol and drug addiction treatment, it would be irresponsible for us not to have MAT on our treatment “menu.”